dmreiland/iam-policy-manager/README.md

 folder that contain the actual model, and it's templates:

-- json: This folder contains the primary model file: `model.json`, as well as the `default_roles.json` file.
+- json: This folder contains the primary model file: `model.json`, as well as the `properties.json` file, used for processing the model.
 More on this later.

 - policy_templates: This folder contains the current set of policy templates.
 The templates use jinja2, and get passed the region, env, role, and service variables from the model.

 <h2>The Model</h2>